devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 **This is a simple and quick summary of the online install USB creation.**

-You will get display glitches only while installing the macOS via USB or any flash drive.
-But you won't get Atleast ONE glitch after installing of macos or using the MacOS as a daily driver.
  ### macOS Bigsur Installer with Windows And Mac Users:
 <details>
  <summary><strong>Process1.MacOS BigSur Online Installer from Windows and macOS:</strong></summary>